rafalcode/newick-tools/README.md

 ## Introduction

-[fork primarily to manipulate fonts in svg.c]
+[RF fork primarily to manipulate fonts in svg.c]

 The aim of this project is to implement a proper, multifunctional newick manipulation toolkit called `newick-tools`.
 The toolkit should: